OuluBSD/libtopside/README.md

 ## How to compile

 ### In FreeBSD
-This is an example to build the BuggyCar project in the examples directory.
+This is an example to build the MP3Player project in the reference directory.
 Modify it to your needs.
 System-wide installation doesn't exist.

 You might want to test other packages in examples and reference directories.
 However, note that they probably won't build, because this whole repository is in very alpha state still.